 Highlights

-- Feast on Mediterranean fresh seafood, Italian-influenced antipasti and the crunchy, doughy dessert of fritule in the culinary capital of Croatia – Zagreb.
-Then if you like, explore the touching Museum of Broken Relationships.
+- Feast on fresh Mediterranean seafood, Italian-influenced antipasti and the crunchy, doughy dessert of fritule in the culinary capital of Croatia – Zagreb.
+Then, if you like, explore the touching Museum of Broken Relationships.

 - Walk the streets, medieval buildings and restored castle of Ljubljana’s Old Town – your local leader will know all the hotspots, plus the best cafes for a coffee break.